Fantastic Four: Television

 The Fantastic Four has been the subject of four animated television series.
 The first, The Fantastic Four, produced by Hanna-Barbera, ran 20 episodes on ABC from September 9, 1967 to September 21, 1968.

 The second Fantastic Four series, produced by DePatie-Freleng, ran 13 episodes from September 9, 1978, to December 16, 1978; this series features the robot H.E.R.B.I.E. in place of the Human Torch.

 In 1979, the Thing was featured as half of the Saturday morning cartoon Fred and Barney Meet the Thing.
 The character of the Thing received a radical make-over for the series.
 The title character for this program was Benjy Grimm, a teenage boy who possessed a pair of magic Thing-rings which could transform him into the Thing when he put them together and said "Thing-rings, do your thing!".
 The other members of the Fantastic Four do not appear in the series, nor do the animated The Flintstones stars Fred Flintstone and Barney Rubble, despite the title of the program.

 The third Fantastic Four was broadcast as part of The Marvel Action Hour umbrella, with introductions by Stan Lee.
 This series ran 26 episodes from September 24, 1994 to February 24, 1996.

 The fourth series, Fantastic Four: World's Greatest Heroes, debuted on September 2, 2006, on Cartoon Network and ran for 26 episodes.

 Different Fantastic Four members appear briefly and with little or no dialogue and are mentioned various times throughout the first season of The Avengers: Earth's Mightiest Heroes.
 Their most prominent appearances are in the episode "The Private War of Doctor Doom", in which the Avengers team up with the Fantastic Four to battle the titular supervillain, and in the final episode of season two, in which the groups team up to battle Galactus.
 The Thing becomes a member of the New Avengers in the episode "New Avengers".

-The Fantastic Four make several appearances in Super Hero Squad Show, such as the episodes "If this Be My Thanos!" and "Last Exit Before Doomsday!".
+The Fantastic Four make several appearances in The Super Hero Squad Show, including the episodes "If this Be My Thanos!" and "Last Exit Before Doomsday!".

 The Fantastic Four appear in the Hulk and the Agents of S.M.A.S.H. episode "Monster No More", where the Agents of S.M.A.S.H. assist them in thwarting the Tribbitite invasion.